pedrokost/cell_detector_and_tracker/arteta12_notes.md

 ================
 Hungarian.m: A function for finding a minimum edge weight matching given a MxN Edge weight matrix WEIGHTS using the Hungarian Algorithm.

-PylonInference: Picks the best subset of extremal regions in 'r' using the pylon inference
+PylonInference.m: Picks the best subset of extremal regions in 'r' using the pylon inference

+buildPylonMSER.m: Builds the different trees that are formed when running MSER on the cell

+count_unique.m: Determines unique values, and counts occurrences

+cpdh.m: Invariant Contour Points Distribution Histogram

+demo.m: The main function to test/train models

+encodeImage.m: Collects the MSERs in an image and encodes individually with the selected features.

+encodeMSER.m: Encodes a single MSER with the selected features.

+evalDetect.m: Evaluation script to match detections based on the hungarian algorithm.

+loadDatasetInfo.m: This is used to setup (and load) the parameters of the dataset.

+p_see_annotations.m: Plots an image with its annotations

+plotDotsSequence.m: Given a cell of dots arrays, it plots them in a spatial view

+setFeatures.m: To set the features and control for training/testing.

+testCellDetect.m: Detect cells in an image given the W vector

+trainCellDetect.m: Learn a structured output SVM classifier to detect cells based on non-overlapping extremal regions